Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/09-Pitfalls-Challenges/Lesson9.md

 Review each other's solution for the homework.

-## Race conditions (10 min)
+## Race conditions

-Let's go back to when we first introduced threads.

-**Threads that share the same process, also share the same address space.**

-This means that each thread is trying to read and write to the same shared resource.
-This is how we can run into a situation called: **race condition**.

-A race condition happens when multiple threads are trying to write to the same variable at the exact same time.
+Let's say we have a program that depends on the timing of one or more processes to function correctly.

+If a thread runs or finishes at an unexpected time, it may cause unpredictable behavior:
+ - incorrect output
+ - program deadlock

+Any situation where several processes access and manipulate shared data concurrently and where the result depends on timing of these processes, which are “racing” is a **race condition**.

+🌀Note: **Thread-safe** is the term we use to describe a program, code, or data structure free of race conditions when accessed by multiple threads.

 ### An example

-Situation: We have two threads executing and both of them are trying to update a count variable.
+**Situation:** We have two threads executing and both of them are trying to update a `count` variable.

-Facts:
-- Reads and writes are separate tasks that the computer cannot execute in a single operation.
+**Fact:** Reads and writes are separate tasks that the computer cannot execute in a single operation.
-- Computers work on *clock cycles* in which each tick of the clock allows a single operation to execute.
-(As reference, an iPhone XS can perform 2,490,000,000 clock cycles per second 😦)

-What we do: `count += 1`
+**What we do in each thread:** `count += 1`

-What really happens:
+**What really happens:**
 1. We load the value of the variable `count` into memory.
 1. We increment the value of `count` by one in memory.
 1. We write the updated count back to disk.

 (Whiteboard drawing + explaining)

-Result: Race conditions lead to complicated debugging due to the non-deterministic characteristic of these scenarios.
+**Result:** Race conditions lead to complicated debugging due to the non-deterministic characteristic of these scenarios.

-How can we solve it: Serial queues 👍🏼
+**How can we solve it:** Serial queues 👍🏼

-If we have a variable that needs to be accessed concurrently, we can wrap reads and writes in a private queue.
+If we have a variable that needs to be accessed concurrently, we can wrap reads and writes in a serial queue.

 ```Swift
 private let countQueue = DispatchQueue(label: "countqueue")